danielcamposramos/AI-RLWHF/README.md

 # AI Assisted Reinforced Learning With Honesty and Feedback (AI-RLWHF)

+> 📘 **Need a quick briefing?** Open the NotebookLM notebook for this repository (and Transformer Lab references) at https://notebooklm.google.com/notebook/bda08038-5bd9-436e-8987-ac1bc91c3fa4 — it’s the fastest way to answer project or code questions.

 AI-RLWHF is an open, experimentation-first workspace for building Transformer Lab plugins and reinforcement learning workflows that reward honesty, feedback capture, and multi-model collaboration.
 The project combines deterministic data handling, synthetic dataset generation, and targeted model fine-tuning under the Multi-Vibe Coding In Chain paradigm.

 ## Mission